darius/traitor/laplace-essay-on-probabilities.md

 or A; these three hypotheses would seem equally possible, and as a black ball can only be extracted by the first hypothesis, the probability of the extraction is equal to one third.
-If you knew that urn A held only white balls, the indecision then would carry only to urns B and C, and the probability that the ball out of urn C will be black is one half.
+If you knew that urn A held only white balls, the uncertainty then would carry only to urns B and C, and the probability that the ball out of urn C will be black is one half.
 Lastly, this probability resolves to certainty if you are assured that urns A and B hold only white balls.